 All of our programmes enable you to make the most of our Department as a recognised centre of anthropology (2nd in the Times and Sunday Times Good University Guide 2017 (Middle Eastern and African Studies), and as a world-leading hub of expertise on Africa (rated the best such department and the second of all area studies centres in the UK, in the government’s last research assessment).

 We offer you the chance to combine anthropology’s critical, comparative perspective on societies and cultures with other approaches to being human.
 Rigorous core training in Anthropology involves learning to question our basic cultural assumptions; grounding this way of thinking in a detailed understanding of social arrangements on the ground; and combining theories and debates with direct experience conducting ethnographic fieldwork.
 All of this prepares you to conduct original research, supervised one-to-one by an expert, as part of your final-year dissertation.
-This process is combined with programmes in African Studies, History, Politics, Archaeology, or Classical Literature and Civilisation.
+This process is combined with programmes in African Studies, History, Political Science, Archaeology, or Classical Literature and Civilisation.
 The result is that you take Anthropology’s critical, comparative stance even further by learning to question yet more assumptions from yet more points of view.
 In our Joint Honours degree programmes, we offer you the chance to spend a year abroad in a university to broaden your outlook further still!